 Soloist in a Cage is one you may have already read on Manga Plus, but it’s getting a print release in May 2023 from Seven Seas.
 It’s dystopian and it’s set in a city that is better described as a walled-off and heavily guarded prison cut off from the rest of the world, so those who live there are very much stuck in a cage.
 Those who dare try to escape have to overcome not only a tough climb, but also have to sneakily do so as not to raise an alarm, and awaken the guard robots that guard it.

 In this city, lives Chloe, our MC, and her baby brother.
 She dreams of a better life for him and will do anything to protect them, even if that must mean escaping this place forever, no matter the cost.
-On top of having beautiful artwork, which pulls you into this bleak and snowy world, it is an emotional read.
-It’s a 3-volume series, but while it’s short, it doesn’t feel rushed in any way and it’s one that has a lasting impact.
+On top of having beautiful artwork that pulls you into this bleak and snowy world, it is an emotional read.
+It’s a 3-volume series, but while it’s short, it doesn’t feel rushed in any way and it has a lasting impact.

 The Summer Hikaru Died by Mokumokuren

 The Summer Hikaru Died (Hikaru ga Shinda Natsu) is one of the best new horror manga series I’ve read in a while.
 It follows two boys, Yoshiki and Hikaru, who grew up together in a small village.
 One day, Yoshiki notices that something is different about Hikaru, and discovers that an imposter has taken control of his body.
 With the real Hikaru gone in spirit, but not in body, Yoshiki struggles to let him go and decides that he’d rather be together with whatever it is than lose Hikaru forever.